SAP-samples/teched2022-DT180/README.md

 System Access for Exercise 1

 There is a dedicated TechED SAP Solution Manager system available to be used for this exercise.
-You can open the Launchpad via this link: [Launchpad](https://teched-2022.almdemo.com/sap/bc/ui5_ui5/ui2/ushell/shells/abap/Fiorilaunchpad.html)
+You can open the Launchpad via this link: [Launchpad](https://teched-2022.almdemo.com/sap/bc/ui5_ui5/ui2/ushell/shells/abap/Fiorilaunchpad.html){:target="_blank" rel="noopener"}

 Logon with the user BAUERA to perform the exercise.
 The password is Solman72.